jimididit/tiktok-autoblocker/README.md

 *Note: If your export doesn’t include a block list, request the full archive; the Block List is part of the full archive in TikTok’s data portability.*

-### Option 2: Import from the Blocked accounts page
+### Option 2: Add accounts you have already blocked

 While logged in on TikTok web:

 1. Open [tiktok.com/setting/block-list](https://www.tiktok.com/setting/block-list).
-2. Click the extension icon, then **Import blocked accounts**.
+2. Click the extension icon, then **Add my blocked accounts**.
 The userscript card has the same button.
-3. Click **Download Block List** to save the usernames as a `.txt` file.
+3. Click **Download Block List** to save the `.txt` file.

-The import reads only the list on that page.
-It adds those usernames to the saved list and does not start blocking.
-Upload that file on the other account when you want to block them.
+That button appends the usernames from TikTok's Blocked accounts page.
+Names you added yourself stay in the list.
+Click it again after you block more people and only the new names are added.
+Download Block List writes the whole saved list.
+It does not start blocking.
 If the page is empty, use Option 1.

 ---